tendermint/tendermint/docs/rfc/rfc-023-semi-permanent-testnet.md

   (there are some omitted steps here, such as CI building appropriate binaries and somehow notifying the testnet that a new build is available)
 - The testnet runs the Tendermint KV store for MVP
-- The testnet operators are notified if any node's process exits for any reason other than a restart for a new binary
+- The testnet operators are notified if:
+    - Any node's process exits for any reason other than a restart for a new binary
-- The testnet operators are notified if any node stops updating blocks, and by extension if a chain halt occurs
+    - Any node stops updating blocks, and by extension if a chain halt occurs
+    - No other observability will be considered for MVP
 - The testnet has a minimum of 1 full node and 3 validators
 - The testnet has a reasonably low, constant throughput of transactions -- say 30 tx/min --
   and the testnet operators are notified if that throughput drops below 75% of target